fake-satan101/fake-satan101/README.md

 - 👋 Hi, I’m @fake-satan101
-- 👀 I’m interested in: front end development/full stack
+- 👀 I’m interested in: front end development/python full stack
 - 🌱 I’m currently learning: java
-- 💞️ I’m looking to collaborate on a web development project
+- 💞️ I’m looking to collaborate on a web development/python project
 - 📫 How to reach me: lalligah@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: about me - a little introverted, in general - scientifically vegetables don't exist, that's a catch all term for any edible plant matter that's not fruit.